Generic Name: fenofibrate (FEN-oh-FYE-brate)

 - Muscle problems (myopathy) may occur with fenofibrate capsules.
 The risk of muscle problems may be greater in elderly patients and in people who have kidney problems or low thyroid function.
 It may also be greater in those who take fenofibrate capsules with certain other medicines (eg, colchicine; HMG-CoA reductase inhibitors [statins], such as simvastatin).
 Tell your doctor right away if you notice any unexplained muscle pain, tenderness, or weakness, especially if you also have a fever or general body discomfort.

-- Lab tests, including liver function, kidney function, blood cholesterol, and complete blood cell counts, may be performed while you use fenofibrate capsules.
+- Lab tests may be performed while you use fenofibrate capsules.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use fenofibrate capsules with caution in the ELDERLY; they may be more sensitive to its effects, especially muscle problems.

 - PREGNANCY and BREAST-FEEDING: It is not known if fenofibrate capsules can cause harm to the fetus.
 If you become pregnant or plan to become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using fenofibrate capsules while you are pregnant.
-It is not known if fenofibrate capsules is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking fenofibrate capsules.

 Possible side effects of fenofibrate capsules: